SergeantDlou/IAT-410-Personal-Blog/README.md

 I also then resuggested the change in movement mechanics same as before but instead of just ridirection, it will also freeze time for a second to help let the player make a decision.
 I got this idea mainly from one of the more interesting mechanics called "bash" from a game called Ori and the Blind forest.
 For next week I think our team should start working on completing the prototype and do some proper tests on the mechanics to make sure the game will be enjoyable.

+WEEK4

+For this week I was mostly doing research on unity and working on the prototype for this weeks lab.
+Our team met up to discuss the future of our game after some minorly harsh critisim recieved from the previous lab.
+We wanted to re-evaluate what made our game special.
+It seems we ended up deciding that what made the game unique was the movement and dodging component of the game.
+After some brainstorming and deliberating we ended up on deciding on a movement scheme where you can only launch yourself when you are near a wall.
+You get to freeze for a minor second to choose your direction but if you dont choose your direction in that timeframe you will then unfreeze and keep going in the same direction as before.
+My role this week was programming all the core mechanics into the prototype of our game.
+I did some reasearch for this by looking at Brackeys unity tutorials on unity and reading the unity documentation.